 King Penguin Feeding Chick – Gold Harbour, South Georgia

-There were so many penguins and seals along the beach that it was impossible to maintain adequate distance from the wildlife.
-To avoid disturbing the wildlife, many of us hiked up above Gold Harbour to absorb the landscape in full.
-The resulting views showed how much wildlife there really was!
+There were so many penguins and seals along the beach that it was virtually impossible to maintain the recommended distance from the penguins and seals.
+To avoid disturbing them, many of us hiked up above Gold Harbour to absorb the landscape in full.
+The resulting views showed how much wildlife there really was… each brown and white dot in the photos below are penguins!

 Wildlife and Landscapes – Gold Harbour, South Georgia

-While I didn’t have the time to count on my fingers and toes, I heard estimates of there being 400,000 king penguin pairs in Gold Harbour that day.
+While I don’t have enough fingers and toes to count them all, I recall hearing estimates of 400,000 king penguin in Gold Harbour that day.
 Mixed among the penguins were hundreds of elephant seals, each weighing up to 4000kg.
-Truly an unforgettable sight.
+Do you now believe me when I say it’s the World’s Best Wildlife Destination?

-Our expedition in Royal Bay was spoiled by too much wildlife.
-Wait, what?
+Sadly, our expedition in Royal Bay was spoiled by too much wildlife.

 Zodiac Excursion to See Macaroni Penguins – Royal Bay, South Georgia